theBrianCui/webpack-book/manuscript/loading/01_loader_definitions.md

 # Loader Definitions

 Webpack provides multiple ways to set up module loaders.
 Webpack 2 simplified the situation by introducing the `use` field.
-It can be a good idea to prefer absolute paths here as they allow you to move configuration without breaking assumptions.

 The other way is to set `context` field as this gives a similar effect and affects the way entry points and loaders are resolved.
 It doesn't have an impact on the output, though, and you still need to use an absolute path or `/` there.

+T> It's a good idea to prefer absolute paths here as they allow you to move your configuration without breaking file location assumptions.

-Assuming you set an `include` or `exclude` rule, packages loaded from *node_modules* still work as the assumption is that they have been compiled in such way that they work out of the box.
-If they don't, then you have to apply techniques covered in the *Package Consuming Techniques* chapter.
+Assuming you set an `include` or `exclude` rule, packages loaded from *node_modules* are assumed to work out of the box, requiring no additional compilation.
+If they don't, then you'll have to apply the techniques covered in the *Package Consuming Techniques* chapter.

 T> `include`/`exclude` is handy with *node_modules* as webpack processes and traverses the installed packages by default when you import JavaScript files to your project.
 Therefore you need to configure it to avoid that behavior.
 Other file types don't suffer from this issue.

 ## Anatomy of a Loader

-Webpack supports a large variety of formats through *loaders*.
-Also, it supports a couple of JavaScript module formats out of the box.
-The idea is the same.
-You always set up a loader, or loaders, and connect those with your directory structure.
+Webpack supports a large variety of file formats through *loaders*.
+Several JavaScript module formats are supported out of the box.
+Regardless of filetype, the general idea is the same: You always set up a loader, or loaders, and connect those with your directory structure.

 {pagebreak}